acikgozb/devtools/README.md

 # `devx-scripts`

-Highly opinionated scripts to create a unique development environment and experience.
+Highly experimental and opinionated scripts that are used to create a unique development environment and experience.
 Caters to people who prefer DIY over premade environments.

-The scripts are primarily designed to be used by Linux hosts.
+The scripts are primarily designed for Arch Linux hosts, but most of them should work in pretty much all Linux distributions (excluding the scripts under `arch` directory).
-Arch Linux is the main supported Linux distribution.

 ## Disclaimer

-Since these scripts are highly opinionated for my own taste, it is probably better for you to take inspiration instead and implement the functionality by yourself.
+These scripts are written for my own taste and that is why most of them are intentionally non customizable to keep things as simple as possible.
+The main goal of this repository is to help inspire others just as how I took inspiration.
+Sharing is caring, right?

 If you still wish to use these scripts though, by all means go ahead!
 Please let me know how it goes.